 Almost anyone can find small animals while out in the wilderness, usually simply by chance alone.
-This is usually resolved by rolling against Perception modified by the GM depending on the current conditions and environment.
-Hunters are much more adept at finding animals and can actively seek them out.
-This especially comes in handy when trying to locate more elusive creatures.
+This is typically resolved by rolling Perception stat test modified by the GM depending on the current conditions and environment.
+Hunters are much more adept at their craft, allowing them to track and kill beasts of all varieties.
+This comes in particularly handy when trying to locate more elusive creatures.
 Hunters are also trained in the proper techniques to skin the creatures that they kill.
-See Beast Calling for a list of animals separated out by category.

-Rank1 – Receive +15% success chance when tracking (up to) Lesser Beasts (excluding Dragonkind) and gain +3 to hit & +1 damage (melee & ranged) when attacking them
+Rank1 – Receive +1 Advantage when tracking Beasts (or other specified Order/Metarace) with a Threat Rating up to 5 and gain +3 to hit & +1 damage (physical melee & ranged) when attacking them

-Rank2 – Receive +15% success chance when tracking (up to) Greater Beasts (excluding Dragonkind) and increase hunter combat bonus to +6 to hit & +2 damage (melee & ranged) when attacking them
+Rank2 – Receive +2 Advantage when tracking Beasts (or other specified Order/Metarace) with a Threat Rating up to 10 and increase hunter combat bonus to +6 to hit & +2 damage (physical melee & ranged) when attacking them

-Rank3 – Receive +15% success chance when tracking all Beasts (including Dragonkind and Legendary Beasts) and increase hunter combat bonus to +9 to hit & +3 damage (melee & ranged) when attacking them
+Rank3 – Receive +3 Advantage when tracking Beasts (or other specified Order/Metarace) with a Threat Rating up to 15 and increase hunter combat bonus to +9 to hit & +3 damage (physical melee & ranged) when attacking them

 Bushcraft is an essential set of skills for those who live their lives in the wild or spend a great deal of time traveling off the beaten path.
 This makes it an ideal choice for solo adventurers but also highly valuable when traveling with companions that are unaccustomed to life in the wild.
 Bushcraft encompasses a variety of skills, from simple techniques to start fires, basic tracking and navigational skills, and even advanced methods of using the natural world to your advantage in any situation.